5ghub/5G-NB-IoT/README.md

 -Driver: Contains Windows driver for the BG96 chipset and the prolific USB-to-serial cable.

 -NBIoTPhone: Folder contains the Arduino sketches for the NB-IoT phone, LCD, Keypad, SD card, and BG96 modem.
+*IMPORTANT*: For the NBIoTPhone, there is a file UserSetup.h, make sure to take this file and replace it in the TFT_eSPI library

 -kit sketches: Folder contains more Arduino sketches for the NB-IoT & GNSS kit.
 Each lesson has the circuit digram in Fritzing and library.
 You can download Fritzing tool from https://fritzing.org/